 An introduction to coaching and skills you can use to support your Primary Care Network Development.

+The South East Leadership and Lifelong Learning Team are delighted to announce the launch of The Power of Coaching Techniques programme in the South East region.
 The programme will reflect on the rapid changes COVID has bought about the way we work and designed to equip primary care staff with the understanding, tools, and skills that using a coaching approach can bring to support your Primary Care Network (PCN) to develop and evolve.

 For PCNs, operating in the context of increasing complexity and ambition requires the ability to build relationships, listen and talk openly, to set aside preconceived ideas of best practice and truly collaborate.
 This, in turn, needs a leadership shift from ‘problem-solver’ to ‘coach’.
 Evidence tells us the development of these vital coaching skills can build confidence, develop non-clinical leadership skills and support change.

 This programme has been developed to support anyone who is working to bring about changes to support their PCN development, and is aimed at those who are relatively new to coaching or who have had some experience but little formal coaching training

 - Explore the knowledge, behaviours, mind-set and strategies required to coach others well

 - Explore coaching styles, theory and structures and put these into practice